The Global Access to Cancer Care Foundation has merged with The Body Agency Collective

 GACCF offers training, technology, access—and hope—where there was none before.
 During our educational journey, specifically for low-and middle-income markets, we drive cancer care professionals to expand their knowledge base.
 We implement and oversee training courses and workshops that enhance cancer treatment through radiotherapy treatment—an essential component in more than 50 percent of all cancer patients, along with surgery and chemotherapy.
 We develop and empower the human capital required to save lives and beat cancer.

-Ambassador for Global Access to Cancer Care Foundation
+How Your Donation Provides Access to Cancer Care

 Sixty percent of the world’s total